sverrirs/jekyll-paginate-v2/README.md

 Update your [_config.yml](#site-configuration) and [pages](#page-configuration).

-> Although fully backwards compatible, to enable the new features this gem needs slightly extended [site yml](#site-configuration) configuration and miniscule additional new front-matter for the [paging templates](#page-configuration) configuration elements.
+> Although fully backwards compatible, to enable the new features this gem needs slightly extended [site yml](#site-configuration) configuration and miniscule additional new front-matter for the [pages to paginate on](#page-configuration).

 Now you're ready to run `jekyll serve` and your paginated files should be generated.